Brandon Guyer

-Brandon Eric Guyer (born January 28, 1986) is an American former professional baseball outfielder.
+Brandon Eric Guyer (born January 28, 1986) is an American former professional baseball outfielder and mental strength coach for the Los Angeles Angels and the University of Virginia Cavaliers Baseball team.
 He played in Major League Baseball (MLB) for the Tampa Bay Rays and Cleveland Indians.
 His knack for getting hit by pitches earned him the nickname, "La Piñata."

-Amateur career
+Early life and education

-Guyer attended Herndon High School in Herndon, Virginia, where he was a three-year letter winner in baseball as well as football.
+Guyer was born on January 28, 1986, in West Chester, Pennsylvania.
+He attended Herndon High School in Herndon, Virginia, where he was a three-year letter winner in baseball as well as football.
 In football, he rushed for over 1,000 yards as a tailback for the Hornets in both his junior and senior seasons.
 As a senior, he set the school single-game touchdown record, scoring seven touchdowns during a 285-yard rushing performance on homecoming night (October 4, 2003, Herndon 44, West Potomac 26).
 Guyer helped Herndon break a six-year Northern Region playoff drought, leading the Hornets to a 7–4 season.
 He was a third team all-state pick as a junior and a second team all-state pick as a senior.
 In baseball, Guyer is the Hornets' all-time career home run hitter (13) and holds the single-season home run record with eight.
 He was a part of the Hornets 19-4 Concorde District championship squad in 2002—the last time Herndon won a district title.
 As a senior, he had 23 RBI, a .483 batting average and was walked 19 times.

 Guyer attended the University of Virginia, and played college baseball for the Virginia Cavaliers baseball team.
 In 2006, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
-He was selected by the Chicago Cubs in the 5th round of the 2007 MLB Draft.

 Professional career

-Minor leagues
+Chicago Cubs

+Guyer was drafted by the Chicago Cubs in the 5th round, with the 157th overall selection, of the 2007 Major League Baseball draft.

-In 2010, playing for the Chicago Cubs Tennessee Smokies affiliate in the Southern League, he was second in the league in batting (.344), third in doubles (39) and slugging percentage (.588), tied for seventh in steals (30), and ninth in OBP (.398).
+In 2010, playing for the Chicago Cubs' Double–A affiliate, the Tennessee Smokies of the Southern League, he was second in the league in batting (.344), third in doubles (39) and slugging percentage (.588), tied for seventh in steals (30), and ninth in OBP (.398).